 Step outside each day to get some sun and fresh air.
 The fresh air really helps our body and mind.
 I know it can be challenging to go outside every day.
 To be honest, this is something I have really fallen behind on, no matter how many times I try.
 But I keep trying because I know it helps my mood and I’m sure you can agree with me.

 Daily meditation will help you reduce stress, control anxiety, and enhance self-awareness.
-There are many so many benefits of mediation and I highly recommend you start if you’ve never tried it before.
+There are so many benefits of mediation and I highly recommend you start if you’ve never tried it before.
 You can start with 5 minutes every day before getting into bed.
 For an easy start, you can download a meditation app like Insight Timer.
 It will give you many options for a short guided meditation (for free).

 Be Kind To Yourself